World at Prayer blog

 Father Boby John, C.S.C.

-Father Boby John, C.S.C., ordained a priest in the Congregation of Holy Cross in 2008, worked as a pastor and as an educator with tribal populations in Northeast India for thirteen years.
-Originally from Kerala, India, Father Boby grew up with three siblings.
-He is a dedicated and detailed educationist with experience in educational leadership.
-He is currently working as an executive assistant at the world headquarters of Holy Cross Family Ministries, North Easton, Massachusetts.
+Father Boby John, C.S.C., ordained a priest in the Congregation of Holy Cross in 2008, worked as a pastor and an educator with tribal populations in Northeast India for thirteen years.
+Originally from Kerala, India, Father Boby grew up with his parents and three siblings.
+He is a dedicated and detailed educationist with a Master's degree in Educational Management and is pursuing a PhD in Educational Leadership.
+He is currently working as the Co-Director of Family Rosary, USA, and as the chaplain at the world headquarters of Holy Cross Family Ministries, North Easton, Massachusetts.

 Blog Feature

-Drama in the Temple - Family Reflection Video
+A Chosen Soul - Family Reflection Video

 Read More